joesnellpdx/gutenberg-inner-block-test/README.md

 * nestlock-block - same as nest-block but with a locked template
 * child-block - block used as a demo child block

-1. Enable plugins on your wordpress site
+Enable plugins on your wordpress site

+To modify one of the blocks:
-2. In each plugin  `npm install` and `npm start` or `npm build`
+1. In each plugin `npm install`
+2. To modify `npm start`
 3. Test and play away

 Resources: